tristanbob/timelad/README.md

 - **Show Git History**: Open a beautiful interactive UI showing the Git history with version restoration
 - **List Recent Commits**: Display a filterable list of recent commits
 - **Restore Version**: Safely restore any previous version by creating a new commit (no data loss)
+- **Set Up Version Tracking**: Automatically create a new Git repository when none exists, with friendly guidance

 ## Usage

-1. Open a Git repository in VS Code
+1. Open any folder in VS Code
 2. Access TimeLad commands:
    - Through the Command Palette (Ctrl+Shift+P)
    - Search for "TimeLad: Show Git Info" or "TimeLad: Show Git History"
    - Use the TimeLad sidebar to view Git history with restore functionality
+   - If no Git repository exists, TimeLad will offer to set up version tracking for you

 ### Restore Version Feature